 Authorization for Expanded Scope of Practice

-There are practice areas within the NLPB Standards of Practice that require authorization from NLPB in order for pharmacists to be able to participate in that practice.
-Pharmacists interested in participating in any of the following practice areas must apply through the NLPB Registrant Portal under Authorizations in the main menu:
+There are practice areas within the NLPB Standards of Practice that require authorization from NLPB before a registrant is permitted to participate in that practice.
+Registrants interested in participating in any of the following practice areas must apply through the NLPB Registrant Portal under Authorizations in the main menu: